Aalto Sustainability Day

 Dr. Peter D. Lund is Professor in Advanced Energy Systems and Engineering Physics at Aalto University, Finland.
 He has soon 40 years of experience in energy technologies, systems, and policies, with visiting positions at Hubei University (Wuhan), Technical University of Dresden (Germany), Southeast University (Jiangsu), and Nanjing Xiaozhuang University.
 He led for 10 years the national programme on new energy technologies (Tekes/Nemo).
 Dr. Lund is active in senior roles with European Union initiatives in energy: he chaired the Advisory Group Energy of European Commission 2002-06 and the Energy Steering Panel of European Academies Science Advisory Council (EASAC), member of Euro-CASE and European University Association’s energy platforms.
 He has served in advisory role for many energy programs worldwide and business, incl.
 IEA and EIT.
 He is member of the Swedish Engineering Academy in Finland.
 Dr. Lund is Editor for Interdisciplinary Reviews: Energy and Environment and member of several editorial boards.
 He has given numerous invited talks and co-published 250 peer-reviewed science papers.
 He has been internationally awarded, lastly with the Jinling Award in 2016.
 His doctoral degree is from Helsinki University of Technology (1984); he is London Business School Alumni (1989).

-Minna Halme is professor of Sustainability Management at Aalto University School of Business.
+Minna Halme, Director of Aalto Sustainability Hub and professor of Sustainability Management at Aalto University School of Business.
 Her research focuses on sustainability innovations and co-creating sustainable business models.
 She has participated in several European research projects and heads a number of national ones.
 She teaches Sustainability Management at Aalto’s Master programmes, in executive MBA courses in Finland and South Korea and in the CEMS MIM program.
 She has published in several refereed journals such as Ecological Economics, Journal of Management Studies, Journal of Business Ethics, Business Strategy and the Environment and Journal of Cleaner Production, and authored a number of books and reports.
 Her work has also been featured by the The Ecologist and The Newsweek.